 When you come to Albania you will probably be forced to try raki at some point.
-This is a popular drink throughout the Balkans.
+This is a popular drink throughout the Balkans and a very important part of Albanian cuisine.
 Usually, it tastes similar depending on what region you are in.

 It’s a distilled alcohol made from fruit (usually grapes but it’s made form lots of other fruits too!).
 It’s very strong, you may not be able to drink it all!

 In Albania, you will notice the older men having their morning coffee with a shot of raki.
 Although it’s not downed like a shot, you should sip it!
 Raki is believed to be healthy, good for the heart, which is why the old men drink it.
 It’s also used in hospitals as an antiseptic and for a whole lot of other medical issues.